 Confirmation bias – or, the seeking, interpreting, or favoring of information or evidence which is partial toward existing beliefs while giving less weight to information which does not conform – is one of the most common types of cognitive bias.
 It is also one of the most insidious.
 Everything from financial decisions to racism are impacted by confirmation bias.
 When conducting market research, scientific research, or polling, correcting for confirmation bias is critical.

-Let’s look at an example of confirmation bias in market research.
+Let’s look at confirmation bias an example of cognitive bias in market research.
 If a business owner has an idea for a new product that she really wants to pursue, she hires a market research firm to test the idea with the target audience.
 As the audience provides feedback, the business owner may latch onto the positive feedback about the product idea but disregard, downplay or completely ignore any of the negative comments.
 If she does move forward with the product, she’ll likely be doing so with unrealistic expectations about its success.

 In the example above, the business owner may have such a deep faith in her product idea that the confirmation bias seeps into every facet of the market research process.
 The way she wants the questions phrased may be biased toward a positive audience response vs. one that better reflects reality.
 She may provide a product description that positions it in too favorable a light, thereby influencing the audiences in favor of the idea rather than allowing them to provide an accurate reaction.
 Additionally, the team that the owner hires knows what she wants and will be inclined to bias the results to tell the client what she prefers to hear.
 It is important when conducting research to be aware of both our own biases but also the biases of those surrounding us.